Tinkerforge/doc/en/source/Kits/HardwareHacking/GarageControl_WindowsPhone.rst

 to enter the host, port and UID of the Industrial Quad Relay Bricklet.
 For the port a text box with ``InputScope="Number"`` is used, so Windows Phone will restrict the content of this text box to numbers.
-Below the text boxes goes a "ProgressBar" that will be used to indicate that a connection attempt is in progress.
+Below the text boxes goes a "ProgressBar" (not visible on screenshot) that will be used to indicate that a connection attempt is in progress.
 The final two elements are one "Button" to connect and disconnect and another one to trigger the remote control.
 Here is a snippet of the ``MainPage.xaml`` file: